RaiSimUnity

 server.killServer();

-1. Run RaiSimUnity executable (in the raisimUnity directory)
+1. Run the RaisimUnity executable (from the raisimUnity directory).

 ../_images/raisimUnity1.png ../_images/raisimUnity2.png